Carl Beam: Living in the Southwestern United States

 "It was in the southwest years later with Ann and Anong, who was a baby, that I saw my first Mimbres bowl, or rather a cupboard full of Mimbres bowls in a gallery on the square in downtown Santa Fe, New Mexico.
 Some were completely intact, some had been restored, but all shared a bold adventurous design.
 When I discovered they were done 1,000 years ago, I was completely surprised."

-Beam and his wife Ann exhibited their ceramic work together in The Painted Pottery of Ann and Carl Beam at the Maxwell Museum of Anthropology, University of New Mexico, Albuquerque, NM.
+Beam and his wife Ann exhibited their ceramic work together in The Painted Pottery of Ann and Carl Beam at the Maxwell Museum of Anthropology, University of New Mexico, Albuquerque, New Mexico.

 Ceramic works and pottery

 Beam minored in ceramic pottery at the Kootenay School of Art.
 Despite having received an excellent training, he found he lacked the ability to express himself as compared to his ability with canvas or paper.
 Beam abandoned pottery as an art form but only temporarily.
 Years later in 1980 while living in Santa Fe, New Mexico, Beam again became interested in handmade pottery via his exposure to Santa Clara pottery and Mimbres bowls that were made by the Anasazi who lived in the area centuries before.

-In the words of Ann Beam, "It was the Santa Clara blackwares that got us first" Beam became excited with the adventurous and bold designs he observed in these works.
+In the words of Ann Beam, "It was the Santa Clara blackwares that got us first".
+Beam became excited with the adventurous and bold designs he observed in these works.
 Eventually he met Rose Montaya who further exposed him to her techniques and those passed down from her mother.
 Having learned much from Rose, Beam was able to find his own clay and paint stones, fire outside with dried dung or wood, and experiment extensively – about 70% of the early works were lost due to trial and error – all works were handmade without a wheel, often unglazed and polished with a stone.